Additional information on Summit Station can be found in the Summit Station Guide or by contacting the Summit Station Science PM.

 Following the GISP2 project, Summit was maintained as a research station.
 The initial focus was on post-depositional properties of trace gases and aerosols in firn, the ~80 meters (262 feet) of snow on top of the ice that is gradually compacted into ice over time.
 Summit Station now supports a wide range of research on a year-round basis, including meteorology, glaciology, atmospheric chemistry, and astrophysics.
 The station serves as a base for long-term environmental observations.

 The station consists of three primary operational structures, with temporary shelters erected seasonally.
-The permanent operational facilities include the Big House, the camps primary building, with kitchen, dining area, and office spaces, and which houses a complete bathroom and laundry facility; the Summit Mobile Garage (SMG), which houses the station power source and is used for maintenance of rolling stock; and a berthing module that will be replaced by the Elevated Berthing Facility (EBF) whose construction begins in the summer of 2021.
+The permanent operational facilities include the Big House, the camps primary building, with kitchen, dining area, and office spaces, and which houses a complete bathroom and laundry facility; the Summit Mobile Garage (SMG), which houses the station power source and is used for maintenance of rolling stock; and a berthing module.

 An active campaign science community works at Summit during the summer.
 Many campaigns target Summit because of its clean air and snow, and to enhance interpretation of the deep-ice-core record.
 Recent interest from the astrophysical research community is being seen supported with small projects aimed at determining the value of the site for cosmic viewing.
 During the summer, which runs mid-April to mid-August, campaign science groups and related activities can swell the population to a peak of 50; during the winter, a core staff of four to five maintain Summit’s experiments and facilities.